4-LEGS: 4D Language Embedded Gaussian Splatting: Evaluation

 \subsection{Ablations}

 We ablate our use of the ViCLIP \emph{video} encoder, demonstrating the importance of extracting features with a video encoder, our use of a \emph{volumetric} representation, emphasizing the benefits of lifting features from 2D.
 When ablating our use of a video encoder we compare against two different methods for extracting pixel-aligned 2D spatio-temporal features: (i) static CLIP features (denoted as $\text{Static}_{\text{CLIP}}$), which uses a CLIP image encoder and does not look at a temporal tube centered at the current frame, and (ii) averaged CLIP features (denoted as $\text{Avg}_{\text{CLIP}}$), which averages the extracted CLIP image encoder features in a temporal window centered at our current frame.
-When ablating the use of a volumetric representation we compare against our extracted pixel-aligned 2D features (denoted as 2D Features).
-As illustrated in Figure \ref{fig:ablations_temporal}, CLIP-based methods struggle to localize the predictions temporally, even when using averaged features.
-Quantitatively, as illustrated in Table \ref{tab:ablations}, our method achieves significantly higher scores across all metrics.
-The 2D Features baseline is also outperformed by our method.
+When ablating the use of a volumetric representation we compare against the extracted ViCLIP features from the input 2D videos (denoted as 2D Features).
+The CLIP-based methods suffer from poor temporal localization since they distill only static features.
+This is illustrated in Figure \ref{fig:ablations_temporal}, {as these} methods struggle to localize the predictions temporally, even when using averaged features.
+In contrast \methodname{} distills temporally-aware features thus enabling correct temporal localization.
+This is further illustrated quantitatively in Table \ref{tab:ablations}, as our method achieves significantly higher scores across all metrics.
+The 2D Features baseline (the extracted ViCLIP features from the input 2D videos) is also outperformed by our method.
 Additionally, results highly vary across different viewpoints.
 This is in contrast to consistency achieved by our method, due to the use a volumetric representation.

-In the supplementary material, we conduct additional experiments, ablating our feature extraction aggregation and our attention mechanism.
-These ablations demonstrate that our averaging mechanism outperforms other aggregation techniques and that our attention mechanism improves viewpoint consistency and produces smoother predicitions.
+Additionally, we ablate the use of self-attention and its effectiveness in enforcing local smoothness in 3D space between the disttilled features.
+We compare our use of self-attention against a 4D language feature field distilled without attention (denoted as w/o Attn) and its effectiveness in enforcing smoothness within a local spatial neighborhood with three methods of local smoothing, a neighborhood blur (denoted as $\text{Local}_{\text{Blur}}$), a neighborhood smoothness regularization loss (denoted as $\text{Local}_{\text{Reg}}$) and a MLP for the local neighborhood (denoted as $\text{Local}_{\text{MLP}}$.
+As illustrated in Table \ref{tab:ablations-smooth}, the addition of self-attention improves performance and it's ability to model local relationships is outperforms all other local smoothness operators.
+We provide additional details and a qualitative comparison in the supplementary material.